Search photokaboom.com

 Background |

-28) Press Ctrl + i to fill the layer mask with black.
+28) Press Ctrl + i to change the mask from white to black.

 29) Make sure the Color layer is active.